dermatologist/dhti-elixir-template/README.md

 ## Environment Setup

-TODO: What environment variables need to be set (if any)
+TODO: What environment variables need to be added to bootstrap (if any)

 ## Usage